Kyekifino/PLM18-Group-E/README.md

 *Note: These instructions are for the version under the proj3 folder.*

-Dickerson Thomas
+Dickerson, Thomas

-Egorova Anastasia
+Egorova, Anastasia

-Cassandra Keesee
+Cassandra, Keesee

 # Cheat